miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 ## Passthrough

-Mirage is a great tool to use even if you don't want to fake your entire API.
+Mirage is a great tool to use even if you're working on an existing app, or if you don't want to fake your entire API.
 By default, Mirage throws an error if your Ember app makes a request that doesn't have a corresponding route handler defined.
 To avoid this, tell Mirage to let unhandled requests pass through:

 ```js
 // mirage/config.js